rh-mobb/documentation/docs/rosa/ecr/README.md

    ![resulting output](./images/view-pods.png)

-   If you see the hello-world pod running ... congratulations!
+   If you see the hello-ecr pod running ... congratulations!
 You can now pull images from your ECR repository.<br/><br/>

 ## Clean up

 1. Simply delete the project you created to test pulling images:

     ```
-    oc delete project hello-world
+    oc delete project hello-ecr
     ```

-10. You may also want to remove the `arn:aws:iam::aws:policy/AmazonEC2ContainerRegistryReadOnly` policy from the worker nodes if you do no want them to continue to have access to the ECR.
+   You may also want to remove the `arn:aws:iam::aws:policy/AmazonEC2ContainerRegistryReadOnly` policy from the worker nodes if you do no want them to continue to have access to the ECR.